ebsco/edsapi-koha-plugin/README.md

 edsapi-koha-plugin

-use branch:master  for Koha 3.16+
+use branch:master  for Koha 3.16+ (includes latest features and updates)

-use the branch:KohaV3.14x for Koha 3.14x
+use the branch:KohaV3.14x for Koha 3.14x (depricated)

-use the branch:KohaV3.12x for Koha 3.12x
+use the branch:KohaV3.12x for Koha 3.12x (depricated)

 minimum Koha version supported is Koha 3.12 with plugins enabled